Our risk of battling addiction is huge. So why aren't we talking about it?

 LGBTQ+ individuals happen to face much more trauma than the average person.
 They deal with rejection from their families, communities, and religious organizations; many have also experienced bullying, repression, and harassment.

-What releases dopamine?
-Good food, adequate sleep, sex, alcohol, nicotine, and drugs.
-Stimulants like cocaine, crack, and meth especially target the dopamine receptors in the brain, which is why many ADHD drug users say the first time using drugs like this made them feel “normal” for the first time.
+Stimulant drugs (cocaine, crack, meth) especially target the dopamine receptors in the brain, which is why many ADHD drug-users say the first time using drugs like these made them feel “normal” for the first time.

 At that first appointment with the psychiatrist who finally diagnosed me correctly, he told me that my pattern of substance abuse made sense for someone with ADHD.

-With substance abuse having such deadly consequences, it's more important than ever that we educate marginalized communities about their risk of developing a substance use disorder, and encourage open conversation within these communities about addiction.
+With substance abuse having such deadly consequences, it's more important than ever that we educate marginalized communities about their risk of developing a substance use disorder, as well as encourage open conversation within these communities about addiction.